Advanced SwiftUI TextField: Formatting and Validation

 .keyboardType(.numberPad)

-However, the above solution still has considerable limitations:
+However, the above solution still has considerable limitations.

-• Only supports certain types of devices
+• Only supports certain types of devices.

-• Use the textField method of UITextFieldDelegate
+• Use UITextFieldDelegate’s textField method.

 Swift